cs4241-19a/a2-shortstack/README.md

 Assignment 2 - Short Stack: Basic Two-tier Web Application using HTML/CSS/JS and Node.js
 ===

-This assignment aims to introduce you to the concepts and practice involved in creating a prototype (i.e. not deployment ready) two-tiered web application and is carried out in groups of 2–4 people.
-You can come up with groups in class or form groups on Slack.
-It is possible we may ask for a group to volunteer to accommodate an extra member; you'll get some bonus points on the assignment for doing this.
+This assignment aims to introduce you to the concepts and practice involved in creating a prototype (i.e. not deployment ready) two-tiered web application.

 The baseline aims of this assignment involve creating an application that demonstrates the use of several specific pieces of HTML, CSS, JavaScript, and Node.js functionality.
 Another aim of this assignment is to establish creative boundaries in which you and your partner can explore designing, implementing, and evaluating usable, useful, novel, and technically efficient web applications.